 What is a German Roach?

 The two most common species found in homes throughout the United States are the German cockroach and the American cockroach.
 What are German roaches, exactly?
 Where do German roaches come from?
-More importantly, how can you tell which kind of roach may be inside your home?
+How can you tell which kind of roach may be inside your home?

 What They Look Like

-Appearance is one of the easiest ways to identify the type of cockroach that might be living in your home.
+Appearance is one of the easiest ways to identify the type of cockroach living in your home.
 Adult German cockroaches are light brown or tan in color and range from 1/2 inch to 5/8 inches in length.
-They also have two dark horizontal stripes located behind their head that stretches down their back.
+They also have two dark horizontal stripes behind their head stretching down their back.

 American cockroaches are much lighter in comparison, with a reddish-brown appearance and light-brown coloring on the back of its head.
-As one of the largest cockroaches species, the American cockroach is much larger than its German counterpart, measuring up to 1.5 inches long.
+As one of the largest cockroach species, the American cockroach is much more giant than its German counterpart, measuring up to 1.5 inches long.

 Where They Live

-While cockroaches are able to live in many different environments, both German and American cockroaches prefer warm, humid areas.
+While cockroaches can live in many different environments, both German and American cockroaches prefer warm, humid areas.
 As a result, they’re typically found indoors near kitchens and bathrooms.
 They can also be found in other environments where food and moisture are available.

 Where Do They Come From?

-You would think that these pesky critters hail from Germany, but surprisingly, that isn’t the case.
-Since cockroaches have roamed the Earth for millions of years, entomologists can only guess how they made it over to the United States.
-Experts believe that German roaches actually came from Southeast Asia and were transported here on the ships of explorers, such as Marco Polo, who traveled from Venice to Beijing and then back to Europe.
-Another theory is that the German roach made its way across the ocean from Africa on slave ships.
-Although entomologists are unsure about how German roaches made it here, there is one thing they do agree upon: these roaches are now well-established and there is little hope of eradicating them for good.
+You would think these pesky critters hail from Germany, but surprisingly, that isn’t the case.
+Since cockroaches have roamed the Earth for millions of years, entomologists can only guess how they made it to the United States.
+Experts believe that German roaches came from Southeast Asia and were transported here by explorers, such as Marco Polo, who traveled from Venice to Beijing and then back to Europe.
+Another theory is that the German roach traveled across the ocean from Africa on slave ships.
+Although entomologists are unsure about how German cockroaches made it here, there is one thing they do agree upon: these roaches are now well-established and there is little hope of eradicating them for good.

-German cockroaches usually make their way into your home via bags, boxes, or containers.
-New or used appliances can also bring it these critters.
-Once inside, the pests can easily move around or in between structures, using shared plumbing and pipes for travel.
+German cockroaches usually enter your home via bags, boxes, or containers.
+New or used appliances can also bring these critters.
+Once inside, the pests can quickly move around or between structures, using shared plumbing and pipes for travel.

-Cockroaches are nocturnal creatures and tend to hide in dark spaces during the day, but come out at night in search of food.
+Cockroaches are nocturnal creatures who hide in dark spaces during the day but come out at night searching for food.

 What They Eat

 German cockroaches will eat just about anything, including soap and books.
 But given the choice, they prefer starches, decaying sweets, greasy foods, and meat products.
-This species is known for their scavenger-like abilities when it comes to finding food, feeding on dirty dishes left overnight, or crumbs sitting on counter- and table-tops missed during cleaning.
+This species is known for its scavenger-like abilities when finding food, feeding on dirty dishes left overnight, or crumbs sitting on the counter and table-tops missed during cleaning.

 How They Reproduce

 Compared to other cockroach species, German cockroaches are the most prolific.
 In one year, a single female cockroach and her offspring can produce up to 30,000 cockroaches.
-On average, a female will produce 4 to 6 egg cases in their lifetime, and each case contains between 30 and 40 eggs.
-To protect her eggs, the female carries them with her until they’re ready to hatch.
+On average, a female will have 4 to 6 egg cases in their lifetime, each containing between 30 and 40 eggs.
+The female carries them with her to protect her eggs until they’re ready to hatch.

 A Toxic Roommate

-While there are many differences between the two, both American and German cockroaches can be hazardous to your home.
+While there are many differences, American and German cockroaches can be hazardous to your home.